genkibit/fcc-pomodoro-clock/README.md

 Synopsis
 ---
+Pomodoro Timer is an online timer made specifically for the popular Pomodoro time managment technique devloped by Francesco Cirillo.
 This is one of a series of projects for the front-end program of **[freeCodeCamp](http://www.freecodecamp.com/)**.
-The goal is to build a pomodoro clock application.

 The project rubric is as follows: